-The short answer is that psychiatric service dogs receive training to perform specific tasks for their handlers to help them manage their conditions.
+Psychiatric service dogs receive training to perform specific tasks for their handlers to help them manage their conditions.
 For this reason, they receive legal recognition.
 The laws that protect people with disabilities from discrimination allow them to bring service dogs to most public places in everyday life.
 There are specific contexts where the dog's behavior can inhibit them from being allowed in public and private spaces, but generally, they can be brought anywhere.

-Emotional support animals help ease symptoms of mental illness for their handlers by their presence but don't know how to perform specific tasks.
+Emotional support animals help ease symptoms of mental illness for their handlers by their presence, but they don't know how to perform specific tasks.
 Therefore, they do not receive the same legal recognition as guide dogs.